Best Holiday Party Dresses for Every Budget

-Best Holiday Party Dresses for Every Budget -- Forever 21, Asos, Express and More
+Best Holiday Party Dresses for Every Budget -- Lulus, Forever 21, Asos, and More

-The holidays are almost here and if you're anything like us, you are more than ready to put on a cute dress, heels and sparkly jewelry!
+The holidays are coming up fast and if you're anything like us, you are more than ready to put on a cute dress, heels and sparkly jewelry!
 The 2021 holiday season is expected to bring back events, which means you need some new holiday party dresses.

 Retailers and brands have already started to bring out their holiday styles so you can find a dress you're super excited to wear when the occasion comes.
 To help you find the best holiday dresses, ET has scoured the internet to find the chicest frocks to make holiday dressing a breeze this year.

-Whether you're looking for fall wedding, Christmas party, office party, New Year's Eve or homecoming dresses, something special from our selection of stunning styles is bound to catch your eye from sequined dresses to velvet wrap dresses.
+Whether you're looking for wedding, Christmas party, office party, New Year's Eve or homecoming dresses, something special from our selection of stunning cocktail dresses is bound to catch your eye -- whether it's a sequin dress or a velvet wrap dress.

 Ahead, shop our top holiday dress picks from Nordstrom, ASOS, Lulus, Boohoo, Revolve, Reformation and more.